VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 using Stride.CommunityToolkit.Skyboxes;
 using Stride.Core.Mathematics;
 using Stride.Engine;
-using Stride.Games;
+using Stride.Games;  // This was added

 float movementSpeed = 5f; // This was added
-Entity? box1; // This was added
+Entity? box1 = null; // This was added

 using var game = new Game();